joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-drawing-fill.md

 - `updateShaderFill()`: The `updateShaderFill()` method is called once per frame, creating the animation effect.
-In this method, the code calculates and sets the shader parameters’ values.
+In this method, the code calculates and sets the shader parameters' values.
 The code then calls the `beginShaderFill()` method to create a shader fill and calls other drawing api methods to draw the shader result in a triangle.